pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
-Plang uses a flexible system building from dynamic run-time type-inference to static compile-time type-checking known as Gradual Typing.
+Plang uses a flexible system that allows dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.
 Let's consider a simple `add` function with various levels of type-safety.

 With no explicit type-specifiers, the function's return type and types of its parameters